 Reinstating a lapsed life insurance policy can be expensive.
 You will be expected to catch up on all of your missed premiums in order to continue receiving your life insurance benefits which, depending on your premiums, can end up costing hundreds of pounds.
 It may well be cheaper for you to simply take out a new policy.
 Remember though that the premiums will be based on your current health and so if you have suffered any ill-health, it may be better to keep your existing policy.

 Life insurance premiums are also based on your age at the time of your application and so if it has been many years since you took out the cover, you may find premiums have increased since the time you took it out.
 That said, it has never been a better time to get a life insurance quote as the cost of life cover has come down in recent years, thanks to advances in medical science (meaning people are living longer) and technology.

-Here we have provided 3 tips on how you to reduce the cost of your life insurance premiums, check out our article '5 ways to slash your life insurance premiums' for more information and tips.
+Here we have provided 3 tips on how to reduce the cost of your life insurance premiums, check out our article 'How can I reduce my life insurance premiums?' for more information and tips.